DeperiasKerre/qcl_Onto/README.md

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)
 ### Acknowledgements
-French Embassy in Kenya and the CNRS
+Funded by the French Embassy in Kenya (Scientific and Academic Cooperation Department) and the CNRS (under the framework “Dispositif de Soutien aux Collaborations avec l’Afrique sub-saharienne").